 Almost half of all US tourists travel from Mexico each year.

-In Mexico, you must obtain an importer permit if you do not travel beyond the borders.
+You must obtain an importer permit in Mexico if you do not travel beyond the borders.
 The permit may be obtained from Mexico’s consulate in the United States or through an online application.
 Typically, if you are applying for the FMM, you need to provide your passport.
-There may be additional taxes and fees of $511$ ($45 on the FMM online application) and other fees.
+There may be additional taxes and other fees.

-Also, you must pay an upfront deposit that will refund your deposit if you leave Mexico.
+Also, you must pay an upfront deposit to refund your deposit if you leave Mexico.
 This remit varies depending on the model year and vehicle year you have bought.

-Those flying from the USA to the Caribbean can bring their US citizens’ passports to avoid any complications with their travel documents.
-However, at present, the passport cannot be used on air travel to Canada, Bermuda, or the Caribbean.
+Those flying from the USA to the Caribbean can bring their US citizens’ passports to avoid complications with their travel documents.
+However, the passport cannot be used on air travel to Canada, Bermuda, or the Caribbean.

 2.2.
 Do I Need a Passport to Travel Within the United States?